lbussy/BASH-RaspberryPI-System-Backup/README.md

 This will put the backup in `/mnt/usbstick`` and keep the backups for 7 days before cleaning them out.

+## Compression

+If you desire a compressed image, you may use the optional `-c` flag at the end of your invocation.

+Example: `sudo ./system_backup.sh /mnt/usbstick 7 -c`

+Compression, especially on a Pi Zero, takes a significantly longer amount of time.

 ## Automate

 Once you have tested the script and are done with the settings, you can automate this by adding it to `cron`.
 Since it needs to run as root, you need to edit the root crontab like this: